 A mantelpiece by Domenico Rosselli

 Domenico Rosselli was one of the sculptors who worked at the decoration of the doors and horizontal bands of Palazzo Ducale.
 In particular he decorated some mantelpieces with reliefs portraying amorini, naked baby angels.
 The technique he used is known as stiacciato (flattened), a very low relief which gains from being painted.
-Perhaps Rosselli had in mind the angels playing music by Agostino di Duccio at Tempio Malatestiano in Rimini.
+Perhaps Rosselli had in mind the angels playing music by Agostino di Duccio in Tempio Malatestiano in Rimini.

 Mantelpiece with three poles, the heraldic symbol of Duke Guidobaldo II della Rovere, and a Greek inscription meaning "He who loves virtue".
 Conical poles (Lat.
 "Metae") were placed at turning points in ancient racing courses.
 In Italian the word became a synonym for goal, so the meaning of the heraldic symbol is that only he who loves virtue can achieve his goals of glory

-The della Rovere were not as fond of living in Urbino as their predecessors and they rather preferred to stay in their palaces at Pesaro or Gubbio.
+The della Rovere were not as fond of living in Urbino as their predecessors and they rather preferred to stay in their palaces in Pesaro or Gubbio.
 The additions/modifications they made to Palazzo Ducale were consistent with the style of the rest of the building, although some slight differences can be observed between the decoration of Appartamento Roveresco, the second floor built by Duke Guidobaldo II, and that of the rest of the palace.